zelik888/docker-plex-rclone/README.md

 # Information:
 More information can be found here: https://github.com/plexinc/pms-docker

-# This fork adds the possibility to mount a rclone mount to plex directly
+This fork adds the possibility to mount a rclone mount to plex directly.
-It is recommended that fuse is installed on docker host.
+It is running rclone version 1.39 so it supports the new caching function.
-And also the mount will be forced to use --read-only Run example:
+And also the mount will be forced to use --read-only

+# Recuirements
+- Fuse must be installed on host

+# Run example:
 ```
 docker run \
 -d \